bbolli/tumblr-utils/tumblr_backup.md

 The exit code is 0 if at least one post has been backed up, 1 if no post has been backed up, 2 on invocation errors, 3 if the backup was interrupted, or 4 on HTTP errors.

-### Backup via settings.py

-To backup a list of tumblr addresses, copy `settings.py.example` to
-`settings.py`, and add the addresses to the list in that file.

 ## 3. Operation